-The Pilots may initiate a Protest to be considered by Race Control (the Protest Judge) as from the moment Race Rules apply, as per indication provided during the main Pilot Briefing.
+The Pilots may initiate a Protest to be considered by the Protest Judge as from the moment Race Rules apply, as per indication provided during the main Pilot Briefing.

-Sporting Protests must be addressed to Race Control by the Team Principal via Radio communication and on-board technology if available.
-A protest may be initiated as described in the Race Instructions.
+Sporting Protests must be addressed to the Protest Judge by the Team Principal via Radio communication and on-board technology if available.
 A decision on the protest will be made within the scheduled Session.